Airblader/i3/README.md

 Please refer to the [wiki](https://github.com/Airblader/i3/wiki/Compiling-&-Installing) to see how i3-gaps can be installed and for which distributions there are packages available.

-# Updating

-You can update by simply switching into the directory of the repository and executing `git pull`.
-Then rebuild and install via `make && sudo make install`.

 # Screenshot

 ![i3](http://i.imgur.com/y8sZE6o.jpg)